General questions

 Do I really need an air dryer?

 Yes, in most industrial environments.
 Compressed air always contains moisture.
-Without a dryer, this moisture condenses in pipes, tools and equipment, causing rust, blockages, product defects and higher maintenance.
-A correctly sized dryer protects your investment.
+Without a dryer, this moisture condenses in pipes, tools and equipment, causing rust, blockages, product defects and higher maintenance costs.
+A correctly sized dryer protects your compressor investment and downstream equipment.

 What is the difference between refrigeration and desiccant dryers?

-Refrigeration dryers are common for general industry and achieve dew points suited to most workshop and factory conditions.
-Desiccant dryers provide much lower dew points and are used where very dry air is needed, for example certain food, pharmaceutical or outdoor applications.
+Refrigeration dryers are common for general industry and achieve dew points suited to most workshop and factory conditions — typically +3°C pressure dew point.
+Desiccant dryers provide much lower dew points (down to -40°C or lower) and are used where very dry air is needed, for example certain food, pharmaceutical or high-altitude outdoor applications.

 Maintenance & running costs